juwangvsu/cartographer/readme_carto_homepc.txt

 test/filtered_range_data_in_tracking.pcd-- 8000+ pts --- filtered raw scan (assembled), resolution < 10 cm
 test/scan_hrt%.pcd			-- 254 pts   --- filtered of (1)
 test/unsync_rangedata.pcd 		-- 384 pts   --- raw scan (one of 160 pieces), no save now
-savepcdflag=0;				-- for b3, saving pcd file slow it down a lot after 13 secs.
+savepcdflag=0;				-- now lua option. for b3, saving pcd file slow it down a lot after 13 secs.
-					disable it at normal run. at debugging, pause and go rosbag is ok and did not change the outcome. data gen steps:
+					disable it at normal run. at debugging, pause and go rosbag is ok and did not change the outcome.
+test:
+data gen steps:
 	~/Documents/cartographer$
 	1/2/22 note to use carto 2.0.0